ETIAS registration form

 Applying for an ETIAS visa online will be easy and fast, since it will not take more than ten minutes to complete and only requires a valid travel document.
 Once granted, the ETIAS visa will be valid for a period of three years and will be a multiple-entry visa, meaning that it would cover any trips within its validity period.

-Much like other visa waivers, the UE application form will require that all eligible applicants provide their personal details such as full name, date of birth, contact and passport
+Much like other visa waivers, the EU application form will require that all eligible applicants provide their personal details such as full name, date of birth, contact and passport

 Applicants from the visa waiver countries will have to provide the following information when applying for an ETIAS visa: